 A student may add comments to their record if they are not satisfied with the ruling of the hearing panel.
 Such comments will be released whenever the records in question are disclosed.
 For example, an explanatory letter from the student may accompany a transcript.

 Students who believe the hearing panel results are in error may contact: the U.S. Department of Education by visiting https://studentprivacy.ed.gov/file-a-complaint.

 The official college transcript is a student's permanent record of grades.
 Transcripts are a legal document of enrollment at CCS.

 A permanent official transcript will be sent to the student, a college, university or other agency upon the student's written request only.
 Requests for transcripts should be made online through the National Student Clearinghouse.
 Students must provide the following information: Student name, ID number, student signature, date of request and the name and mailing address of the institution or agency to receive the official transcript.
-Access to grades may be withheld if any financial or other obligations are not fulfilled such as outstanding tuition and fees or fines, or unreturned college property.
 For instructions on ordering official transcripts go to the CCS web site.

 Online through the National Student Clearinghouse, use the web links below:

 Students requesting an official transcript to be sent internally within SCC, SFCC and the off-campus centers, will not be charged the transcript fee.

 Official, sealed or electronic transcripts are required by other institutions when a student transfers.